Ryukyu Kempo Katas

 "In the past a single kata was studied for three years.
 A long time ago a particular master analyzed a single kata for over 10 years.
 Do not think you have mastered a kata and become proud of your success.
 Pride can lead to hurt your achievement in virtue and technique thus pride can be like a poison to the world."

 Karate in and of itself has many kata.
 It is not what kata you perform or practice but the way that you practice it using the core skills.
-The habits that are created by repetitious practice manifest the skills that you will bring to the battlefield.
+The habits that are created by repetitious practice manifest the skills with which you will become adept.
 The importance of the kata is the effect that it creates.
 The term Ryukyu Kempo encompasses all of the three original styles of Tode.
-The 12 basic kata that Oyata Sensei used to develop his organization were to be considered to be generic karate without the prejudice or discrimination that eventually separated the original Tode.
+The 12 basic kata that Oyata Sensei used to develop his organization were to be considered generic karate without the prejudice or discrimination that eventually separated the original Tode.

 The 12 basic kata we teach in the Alliance curriculum are a step-by-step deliberate practice of exact and precise hand and foot positioning.
-It is a tool to remove any prejudice or preconceived idea of purpose.
-It is the ABC's of karate training.
-After the ABC's are mastered the next goal would be to learn how to put the letters in order, in various ways, to create words.
-After words are learned then and only then can you make sentences.
-After sentences, paragraphs then stories.
-The problem with karate today is that many people have learned their ABC's but have not yet learned to make words out of them.
+They are a tool to remove any prejudice or preconceived idea of purpose.
+The 12 basic katas are the ABCs of karate training.
+After the ABCs are mastered, the next goal would be to learn how to put the letters in order, in various ways, to create words.
+After words are learned then can you make sentences.
+After sentences, paragraphs, then stories.
+The problem with karate today is that many people have learned their ABCs but have not yet learned to make words out of them.
 All Ryukyu kata use the same letters and the same alphabet.
 To learn and practice every kata would steal from the need to focus on the perfection of kata movement.